Phariie/UK-Gender-Pay-Gap-2021-2022/README.md

 The pay gap for full-time workers has steadily declined since 1997, and the overall gender pay gap has also decreased over time.
 Meanwhile, the part-time pay gap has remained small and negative, indicating that, on average, women in part-time roles earn slightly more than men.

+This project is from Data analytics intensive course at General Assembly Bootcamp Oct 2024-January 2025.

 ## Data
 The Dataset is retrieved from [UK.GOV](https://gender-pay-gap.service.gov.uk/), detailed postcode from [doogal](https://www.doogal.co.uk/UKPostcodes) and siccodes [here](https://resources.companieshouse.gov.uk/sic/)